nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

        Expected: No person is deleted.
 Error message is shown in the result display.

     4. Other incorrect deletePerson commands to try: `deletePerson`, `deletePerson x`, `...` (where x is larger than the person list size)<br>
-       Expected: Similar to previous.
+       Expected: Similar to previous test case.

 2. Deleting a person while some persons are being shown

-    1. Prerequisites: List only some persons using the `find` command and specify certain keywords.
+    1. Prerequisites: List only some persons using the `findPersons` command and specify certain keywords.

     2. Test case: `deletePerson 1`<br>
        Expected: First person is deleted from the current displayed person list.
 Details of the deleted person shown in the result display.